Aidan275/nativeqda-dev/readme.md

 npm install -g gulp
 ```
 Gulp is used to automate deployment to production and provides additional development features. <br>
-At the moment, the following commands exist:
+Some of the commands that exist at the moment include:
  ```javascript
 gulp serve			/*	Serves the files for development located in /src and watches
 						these files and reloads the app/browser when changes are made */